btwiuse/x402-vara-demo/README.md

-# x402 Browser Wallet Example
+# x402 Browser Wallet Payment Template

+> 🛠️ **A starter template for building payment-enabled applications with x402**

-A complete example demonstrating x402 payment integration with browser wallet (MetaMask) support.
-This example shows how to build micropayment-enabled services that users can access by signing payment requests with their own wallets.
+This is a simplified scaffolding project demonstrating [x402 payment protocol](https://x402.org) integration with browser wallet support.
+Use this as a foundation to build your own micropayment-enabled services, SaaS applications, or any project that needs frictionless web payments.

+## What is x402?

+x402 is a payments protocol for the internet built on HTTP.
+It enables:
+- **1 line of code** to accept digital dollars
+- **No fees**, 2 second settlement
+- **$0.001 minimum** payments

+Learn more at [x402.org](https://x402.org) or check out the [GitHub repository](https://github.com/coinbase/x402).

-## Overview
+## This Template Includes

-This example includes:
+✅ **Two Payment Models** ready to customize:
+- **24-Hour Session** ($1.00): Time-based access perfect for SaaS
+- **One-Time Access** ($0.10): Single-use payments for actions or content

+✅ **Complete Implementation**:
-- **Server**: Hono-based API with x402 payment middleware
+- Server with x402 payment middleware (Hono)
-- **Client**: React app with viem wallet integration
+- React client with wallet integration (Viem)
-- **Payment Flows**: Multiple pricing tiers ($0.10, $1.00, $5.00)
-- **Session Management**: Track payments and active sessions
+- Session management and validation
+- Clean, modern UI ready to customize

+✅ **Developer Friendly**:
+- TypeScript throughout
+- Easy to extend and modify
+- Well-documented code
+- Production-ready patterns

 ## Quick Start